Full name Ravinder Singh Bopara

 When it came, in the South Africa series after some impressive ODI innings against Australia, he quickly withdrew from the squad for personal reasons.
 He returned for World Twenty20 but still did not seem mentally attuned, as England meekly surrendered the title they won in 2010.
 His contribution in the 2013 Champions Trophy was more noteworthy, though he couldn't see England home in the final against India.
 Later that summer, he made his maiden ODI hundred in Dublin, but an Ashes trip to Australia (where he did not play a Test as England were whitewashed) suggested a player whose time might have gone.
 England's disastrous World Cup showing in 2015

 Essex promised to bring him sustenance as those England opportunities faded.
-He was appointed as limited-overs captain in 2016 and was also a valued signing in various T20 tournaments around the world even if England had turned to batsmen with more explosive strokeplay.
+He was appointed as limited-overs captain in 2016 - a shortlived experience he did not particularly relish - and was also a valued signing in various T20 tournaments around the world even if England had turned to batsmen with more explosive strokeplay.

 NBC Denis Compton Award 2007

 Cricket Writers' Club Young Cricketers of the Year 2008